Bodo (Hindu traditions) in India

 Pray that Christian materials will bring the Bodo to Jesus Christ.

-Pray that the disputes and trouble regards self-governing will come to an end
+Pray that the disputes and trouble regarding self-governing will come to a peaceful end

 and that a just solution will be found.